SFTtech/openage/doc/media/smp-files.md

 ### SMP drawing commands

-The image is drawn line by line, a line is finished with the "End of line" command (0x03).
+The image is drawn line by line, a line is finished with the *End of Row* command (0x03).
 A command is a one-byte number (`cmd_byte`), followed by command-specific data with a length (number of pixels) varying depending on the command.
 The next command immediately follows the